-Discussion document topic / question Powerco response A work programme to improve resilience Coordination, transparency, responsiveness, and consistency in infrastructure resilience could be improved.
+Discussion document Powerco response A work programme Coordination transparancy, responsiveness, and consistency in infrastructure resilience to improve resilience could be improved.
 This should focus on lifting the floor and improving existing frameworks, not creating new ones.
-The objective of this work programme should be to enhance the resilience of New Zealand's critical infrastructure system to relevant hazards and threats to a level that meets community needs Assessing financial consequences Increasing resilience will have financial consequences and is complex to assess.
-It is important to understand the value of resilience to communities and measure this in a meaningful way .
+The objective of this work programme should be to enhance the resilience of New Zealand's critical infrastructure system to relevant hazards and threats to a level that meets community needs Assessing financial Increasing resilience will have financial consequences and is complex to assess.
+It is consequences important to understand the value of resilience to communities and measure this in a meaningful way.
 The default regulatory position, is that customers pay for increased investment in resilience of our electricity and gas networks - exploring funding alternatives at a national level may have merit.
 Megatrends We agree with the four mega trends identified and have also outlined additional key trends and drivers.
 Both uncertainty and the pace of change are shaping our infrastructure system.
-There is a link between decarbonisation policy, emissions reduction targets and resilience which needs fuller consideration .
+There is a link between decarbonisation policy, emissions reduction targets and resilience which needs fuller consideration.
 Link to regulation Any new regulation will need to align with existing regulation (and other reforms) where possible.
 Even more importantly, to enhance resilience while minimising costs, a number of existing regulations will need to be amended to facilitate this.
-Understanding of issues There is opportunity for improvement in sharing of information on hazards/risks/dependencies, and consistent use of data, scenarios and mapping.
-The creation of a new secure platform is not a priority, rather the focus should be on enhancing existing mechanisms and accelerating the information portals already in development.
-Minimum standards vs community needs We support the concept of minimum resilience standards to lift performance, so long as there is considerable scoping and consultation to ensure standards are appropriate .
-Standards, including to define criticality, could be a tool for planning options with customers, but should not direct where capital expenditure goes (which all customers will pay for).
-It will be essential to recognise that appropriate resilience levels will vary across the country and even within network areas.
-Infrastructure providers are well placed to understand community vulnerabilities, needs, and investment options .
-Powers to manage national security risks Infrastructure providers should manage national security risks alongside, rather than separately to, all risks.
-Any move to direct management of national security risks should be a last resort.
+Understanding of There is opportunity for improvement in sharing of information on hazards/risks/ issues dependencies, and consistent use of data, scenarios and mapping.
+The creation of a new secure platform is not a priority, rather the focus should be on enhancing existing N Aliaciana and a state of a state mechanisms and accelerating the information portals already in development.
+Winimum standards we support the concept of minimum resilience standards to lift performance, so long as vs community needs there is considerable scoping and consultation to ensure standards are appropriate. customers, but should not direct where capital expenditure does (which all customers will nay for) It will be essential to recognise that appropriate resilience levels will vary across the country and even within network areas Infrastructure providers are well placed to understand community vulnerabilities, needs, and investment options.
+Powers to manage Infrastructure providers should manage national security risks alongside, rather than national security separately to, all risks.
+Any move to direct management of national security risks should risks be a last resort.
 We encourage the government to continue to support non-regulatory measures such as briefings, alerts, and sharing information or reporting about risks and protections.
-Government oversight and reporting A new government agency is likely to increase complexity rather than improve infrastructure resilience.
-The focus should be on getting the resilience requirements right, rather than agency arrangements.
+Government A new government agency is likely to increase complexity rather than improve oversight and infrastructure resilience.
+The focus should be on getting the resilience requirements reporting right, rather than agency arrangements.
 We strongly recommend aligning and streamlining reporting requirements and forms, not creating new reporting.
 The XRB standards could be the base for this.
-Fuel diversity for resilience Achieving a resilient, low-carbon, affordable energy system is ambitious and needs a smooth transition.
-The reliability and fuel diversity benefits of natural gas, and future low-carbon gas, has significant resilience value alongside the other characteristics of an essential service.
+Fuel diversity for Achieving a resilient, low-carbon, affordable energy system is ambitious and needs a resilience smooth transition.
+The reliability and fuel diversity benefits of natural gas, and future low- carbon gas, has significant resilience value alongside the other characteristics of an essential service.
 We endorse a systems approach to strengthening resilience that recognises the value and interdependencies of fuel diversity for resilience.